 Nothing tastes better than a frozen cocktail by a pool – except a complimentary one!
 Once we had our drinks in hand, we did a wee bit of wandering, vlogging and photographing this beautiful ship.

 Behind the pool bar, you’ll find the Adult only indoor pool Solarium with usual pool loungers and other comfortable seating, including large couples’ hammocks.

-Above it, forward on Solstice deck (deck 16), is the Adult only sun deck with sun loungers plus a selection of superbly comfortable bed-like loungers and armchairs with footstools.
+Above it, forward on Solstice deck (deck 16), is the Adult-only sun deck with regular sun loungers plus a selection of superbly comfortable bed-like loungers, and armchairs with footstools.

 Once you walk down to the Lido level and head towards the aft of the ship you’ll find yourself in my favourite spot of them all – the Lawn Deck.
 Can not convey how much I love this feature.
 So special!

 On my Silhouette sailing, this same area of Lawn Deck had some hammocks that were free to use and Alcoves (cabanas) for hire.